mattcam3r0n/paperjs-test/notes.md

 * can i make stride and step type mathematical, so that state can be changed with simple addition/subtraction, like position does?
     * add/subtract a delta necessary to get to right state?
     * use bit mask?
+* should actions update position and count?
+  * would need a Continue action that is the default when no action is present.
+It would continue current state.

 // action
 {